srambhatla/NOODL/README.md

 The distributed implementation via MATLAB's `spmd` in provided in `compare_algos_and_NOODL.m`.

 ## Neural Implementation via TensorFlow
-In addition to the MATLAB implementations, we also provide an implementation of `NOODL` via `TensorFlow` to showcase the highly distributed implementation using neural architechture, as shown in the paper.
+In addition to the MATLAB implementations, we also provide an implementation of NOODL via `TensorFlow` to showcase the highly distributed implementation using neural architecture, as shown in the paper.
 This is presented in `noodl_via_tensorflow.py`.

 # Copyright & License Notice
 NOODL is copyrighted by the Regents of the University of Minnesota.
 It can be freely used for educational and research purposes by non-profit institutions and US government agencies only.
 Other organizations are allowed to use NOODL only for evaluation purposes, and any further uses will require prior approval.
 The software may not be sold or redistributed without prior approval.
 One may make copies of the software for their use provided that the copies, are not sold or distributed, are used under the same terms and conditions.